meilisearch/specifications/text/0085-api-keys.md

 ### 1.2 Motivation

-To make MeiliSearch more reliable for teams, we extend the management and the possibilities of restrictions for the management of a MeiliSearch instance by introducing a concrete API reséource (`API Key`).
+To make MeiliSearch more reliable for teams, we extend the management and the possibilities of restrictions for the management of a MeiliSearch instance by introducing a concrete API resource (`API Key`).
 Security is a critical need, often tricky to negotiate as the stakes are high for a company.

 ### 1.3 Glossary